linode/docs/docs/networking/set-up-an-ipv6-tunnel-on-your-linode.md

         ifup he-ipv6

 4. Test the tunnel.
-Replace `he-ipv6` with your tunnel device:
+Replace `he-ipv6` with the name of your tunnel:

         ping6 -I he-ipv6 irc6.oftc.net